Wix Bookings: About the Orders Tab

 Manually marking an order as "Paid"

-If an order was placed using the Manual (Offline) payment method or the service is set to be paid in person when the customer arrives for the service, you must manually mark the order as 'paid' to update your records.
+Orders placed using the Manual (Offline) payment method, or if the service is set up for in-person payments, you must manually mark as 'paid'.
+This ensures your records stay up to date.

 Notes: